 Box b.
 Insert your church's federal employer identification number (EIN).
-This is a nine- digit number assigned by the IRS.
-If you do not have one, you can obtain one by submitting a completed Form SS-4 to the IRS.
+This is a nine-digit number that is assigned by the IRS.
+(See previous section on obtaining an EIN, if you do not have one.)
 Some churches have more than one EIN (for example, churches that operate a private school have a number for both the church and the school).
 Be sure that the EIN listed on an employee's Form W-2 is the one associated with the employee's actual employer.

 KEY POINT.
 A church should not have more than one employer identification number.
-If your church has more than one, steps should be taken to bring all payroll reporting under one number and discontinue use of the second number.
+If your church has more than one, then steps should be taken to bring all payroll reporting under one number and discontinue use of the second number.